 Amputations are not an uncommon complication resulting from diabetes.
 A small cut, blister, or crack in a diabetic’s skin may lead to an ulcer.
 The ulcer could eventually become severe enough that it could lead to an amputation in the area where the ulcer was found.
 While amputations may still happen, Invokana has been reported to increase the likelihood of amputation in diabetics than just diabetes alone.
 Two related studies discovered that there were higher rates of amputations in patients who took canagliflozin compared to patients who only took a placebo.
 However, the studies did not look at how SGLT2 inhibitors might cause amputations.
 A June 2017 Forbes article speculates that SGLT2 inhibitors thicken the blood, which might cause it to build up significantly in the foot.

 SGLT2 inhibitors and ketoacidosis

 Ketoacidosis is a condition when the body burns fat very rapidly.
 It does this by producing ketones, an acidic substance, in the bloodstream.
 Ketones are produced when your body does not have enough insulin to convert sugar into energy.
 The combination of high ketone and blood sugar levels can negatively impact kidney and liver functions, which has the potential to be life-threatening.
-SLGT2 inhibitors have been known to cause ketoacidosis, which can be of significant concern to patients using
+SLGT2 inhibitors have been known to cause ketoacidosis.

 November 2018 BMJ article